mmcmanus1/mmcmanus1.github.io/index.md

 ## About

-I'm a Machine Learning Engineer at **Bridgewater Associates** (AIA Labs) working on using LLMs to generate macroeconomic alpha.
+I'm an Engineer at **Bridgewater Associates** (AIA Labs) working on using LLMs to generate macroeconomic alpha.

 Previously, I was a Quantitative Researcher (part-time) at **Two Sigma**, developing factor-neutral cross-sectional alphas, designing feature/learner-level decorrelation, and running leakage-safe walk-forward tests (OOS rank IC/IR).